eoanodea/iadty4-cloud-app-ca2-scanario-1/README.md

-# festivalCloud-scenario-1
+# BSc (Hons) in Creative Computing - Year 4

+## ☁️ Cloud Application Development - CA#2 Scenario 1

+### Description

-This is the web application in scenario 1 of CloudAD CA2
+This is the web application in scenario 1 of CloudAD CA2.
+A legacy PHP application to be migrated to the AWS.

-## Local installation:
+### How to run this code

 - Clone or download this repository
 - Put files in htdocs (using XAMPP)